 Japanese cinema is among the most important cultural industries; it is the fourth largest market in terms of the number of films produced.
 Tokyo Story (1953) ranked third in the most important films of all time.
 The largest Japanese film studio is called Toho.
 The annual Japan Academy Film Prize hosted by the Nippon Academy is considered the Japanese equivalent of the Academy Awards.

-Japanese silent cinema
+History of Japanese cinema

 At the birth of cinemas in Japan, there were the benshi, writers who sat next to the screen and told in words the silent moving images.
 The Benshi could be accompanied by music like the mythical films in Western cinemas.
 In 1908, Shōzō Makino, the pioneering director of Japanese cinema, began his important profession with Honnōji gassen, produced for Yokota Shōkai.